Nafidinara/bot-pancakeswap/README.md

 YOUR_MNEMONIC=
 ~ Input your private Key here, that you get from your wallet privacy.

+AMOUNT_OF_WBNB=0.002
+~ Amount how much you want buy the token in WBNB.

+TO_PURCHASE=0xe9e7cea3dedca5984780bafc599bd69add087d56
+~ Token address that you want to buy.

 ```
 5. Approve your WBNB in pancake like this
    <img src="./assets/img.png">